oceanprotocol-archive/dev-ocean/doc/devops/github-setup.md

 The Github repositories just created must be configured as **Private**.
 This configuration must be applied until an initial stable version be released and the project includes the [required Open Source configuration](https://github.com/oceanprotocol/art/tree/master/github).

+## PR and issues templates

+A .github folder should be added in the repos with an issue_template.md and a pull_request_template.md.